GandhiNN/gandhinn.github.io/_posts/2025-08-18-reducing-cloning-overhead-in-aws-sdk-for-rust.md

 Rust’s powerful RAII (Resource Acquisition Is Initialization) paradigm offers robust memory management capabilities.
 However, since RAM remains a finite resource, it's crucial to stay vigilant and intentional about how memory is allocated and used, especially in performance-critical applications.
 Understanding and optimizing allocation patterns can make a significant difference in overall efficiency.

 Frequent use of the `clone()` operation is often a red flag when it comes to efficient memory management.
 For instance, if the `r` object is 50 KB in size, cloning it effectively doubles the memory footprint to 100 KB at runtime.
 In a concurrent environment handling 1,000 `r` objects simultaneously, this could result in an additional 100 MB of memory allocation per second—quickly adding up and potentially impacting system performance.

+Let's take a step back and RTFM from AWS SDK for Rust documentation.

 **Notice:** The RTFM Section Starts.
 {: .notice}